Dutch Americans: Dutch language and Dutch names in North America

+Names of Dutch origin

 In the first half of the twentieth century, the Dutch language was hardly spoken in North America, with the exception of first generation Dutch immigrants.
-The marks of the Dutch heritage - in language, in reference to historical Dutch people (for example Stuyvesant) and in reference to Dutch places (for example Brooklyn which stems from Breukelen) - can still be seen.
+The marks of the Dutch heritage — in language, in reference to historical Dutch people (for example Stuyvesant) and in reference to Dutch places — can still be seen.
 There are about 35 Dutch restaurants and bakeries in the United States, most of them founded in the 20th century.

-New York City for example has many originally Dutch street and place names which range from Coney Island and Brooklyn to Wall Street and Broadway.
+Adaptation of Dutch names for places in the United States was common.
+New York City for example has many originally Dutch street and place names, which date back to the time it was the Dutch colony of New Netherland.
+Several landmarks like Conyne Eylandt (Modern Dutch: Konijn eiland, meaning Rabbit Island) became more suitable to Anglophones (Coney Island).
+Additionally, Brooklyn (Breukelen), Harlem (Haarlem), Wall Street (walstraat) and Broadway (brede weg) are adapted after Dutch names or words.
 And up the river in New York State Piermont, Orangeburg, Blauvelt and Haverstraw, just to name a few places.
 In the Hudson Valley region there are many places and waterways whose names incorporate the word -kill, Dutch for "stream" or "riverbed", including the Catskill Mountains, Peekskill, and the Kill van Kull.
+Also, the American state of Rhode Island is a surviving example of Dutch influence in Colonial America.
+In 1614, was christened as Roodt Eylandt (Rood Eiland in modern Dutch), meaning "Red Island", referring to the red clay found on the island.

+English words of Dutch origin

+Dutch and English are both part of the West Germanic language group and share numerous cognates.
+Examples include the article "the" (de in Dutch), the words "book" (boek), "house" (huis), "pen" (pen), and, "street" (straat), among others.

 There are also some words in American English that are of Dutch origin, like "cookie" (koekje) and "boss" (baas).
-And in some family names a couple of Dutch characteristics still remain.
-Like (a) the prefix "van" (as in Martin Van Buren), (b) the prefix "de"(/"der"/"des"/"den") (as in Jared DeVries), (c) a combination of the two "van de ..." (as in Robert J. Van de Graaff), or (d) "ter"/"te"("ten"), which mean respectively (a) "of" (possessive or locative), (b) "the" (definite article), (c) "of the..." and (d) "at the" ("of the"/"in the") (locative).
+And in some American family names a couple of Dutch characteristics still remain.
+Like (a) the prefix "van" (as in Martin Van Buren), (b) the prefix "de"(/"der"/"des"/"den") (as in Jared DeVries), (c) a combination of the two "van de ..." (as in Robert J. Van de Graaff), or (d) "ter"/"te"("ten") or "ver", which mean respectively (a) "of" (possessive or locative), (b) "the" (definite article), (c) "of the..." and (d) "at the" ("of the"/"in the") (locative).